Utility player

 In sports, a utility player is one who can play several positions competently.
-Sports in which the term is often used include association football, basketball, American football, baseball, rugby union, rugby league, softball, ice hockey, and water polo.
+Sports in which the term is often used include association football, basketball, rugby, baseball, softball, ice hockey, and water polo.

 The term has gained prominence in all sports due to its use in fantasy leagues, but in rugby union and rugby league, it is commonly used by commentators to recognize a player's versatility.

-The use of this term to describe a player may in some circumstances be a backhanded compliment, as it suggests the player is not good enough to be considered a specialist in one position.
+The use of this term to describe a player may in some circumstances be a backhanded compliment, as it suggests the player is not good enough to be considered a specialist in one position (i.e., a jack of all trades).

 Association football

-In football, like other sports, a utility player can play in several positions in the outfield.
+In association football, like other sports, a utility player can play in several positions in the outfield.

-The most common dual role is when a central defender is played in the left or right fullback position.
-This often occurs due to injuries to the starting fullback players.
-As central defenders are usually taller, slower, and less technically adept in crossing and attacking play, such a player position change is often accompanied by a tactical shift designed to ensure the player remains in a more defensive posture than the regular fullback would be in.
-Another common dual role is for faster attacking players to be used as a forward/striker and winger, or combining the two roles into a wide attacker known as a "wing-forward".
+Nowadays, most outfield players, especially midfielders, at the professional level can play multiple positions.
+The most common dual role is when a central defender is played in the left or right full-back position.
+This often occurs due to injuries to starting full-backs.
+As central defenders are usually taller, slower, and less technically adept in crossing and attacking play, such a change in position is often accompanied by a tactical shift designed to ensure the player remains in a more defensive posture than regular full-backs would be in.
+Another common dual role is for faster attacking players to be used as a forward, winger, or a combination of the two roles, known as a "wing-forward".

-A good example is the Real Madrid player Nacho Fernández, a utility player who is used as a centre back as well as right back and left back, he played a fundamental part in Zinedine Zidane's successful era at Real Madrid from 2016 to 2018.
-Barcelona's Sergi Roberto exemplified the concept between 2016 and 2018 having played in seven different positions, including right back, left back, Central defender, midfielder, and winger.
-Manchester United player Phil Jones has been used as a right back and centre back as well as taking up both defensive and more attacking midfield roles.
-Danish centre-back Bjørn Paulsen is equally adept on the central midfield and has also successfully taken the role of striker, especially if his team is losing.
-The former Bulgarian international and Sporting Lisbon player Ivaylo Yordanov has played in all three outfield roles.
-Former Scottish international and Rangers captain Lee McCulloch also played in every outfield role for the club.
-Former Dutch international and Feyenoord, PSV Eindhoven and Milan player Ruud Gullit played as a defender, midfielder and striker, changing his position even within a single game to accommodate the gaps caused by substitutions.
-Current Liverpool player James Milner has played in numerous outfield positions including central midfield, wide midfield, right back, left back, winger and striker.